paatre/recall/README.md

 find it useful too with more data sources.

 Please fork the repository and create a pull request with your changes.
 Make sure to follow the existing code style.
+For example, use Ruff for linting and formatting.